Frechmatz/cl-synthesizer/README.md

 An experimental modular audio synthesizer implemented in Common Lisp.
 Work in progress.

 A synthesizer is represented by an instance of a Rack.
-A rack contains all the modules and the patches (wiring) between them.
-MIDI input and audio output can be attached to a rack via so called devices.
-The cl-synthesizer system does not depend on any native MIDI or audio libraries.
+A rack holds all the modules and the patches (wiring) between them.
+Modules are components that consist of input and output sockets and an update function.

 **Example:**